porismltd/open-standards/docs/techniques.md

 When expressing data in a spreadsheet, you need to decide where multiple values are expressed by repeating rows and where they are expressed by multiple values within a single cell using a different delimiter such as the pipe symbol (|).
 Again the full data model has to be documented to be able to interpret the rows and cells.

-The LGA’s [CSV Validator](http://validator.opendata.esd.org.uk/) and ODI’s [CSV Lint](http://csvlint.io/) validate that CSV data is well formed and complies with a specified schema.
-CSV Lint’s [guidance](http://csvlint.io/about) provides rules for well formed CSVs.
+The LGA's [CSV Validator](http://validator.opendata.esd.org.uk/) and ODI's [CSV Lint](http://csvlint.io/) validate that CSV data is well formed and complies with a specified schema.
+CSV Lint's [guidance](http://csvlint.io/about) provides rules for well formed CSVs.
 CSV schemas can be defined using the [JSON Table schema](https://specs.frictionlessdata.io/table-schema/) format or the CSV format used by the validator.
 Both are summarised below.
 The W3C [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/#tabular-data) Recommendation describes a richer way of describing metadata for CSV.

 #### eXtensible Markup Language (XML)

 XML is a meta language, used for defining other languages such as xHTML and KML as well as structured data.
 XML Schema Definition (XSD) is a language, itself written in XML, for validating XML.

-Data represented in XML format can be much richer than spreadsheet data, it can closely match the data structure and so it’s more easily self-documenting, rather than relying on reference to a separate description of the structure; it can include metadata.
+Data represented in XML format can be much richer than spreadsheet data, it can closely match the data structure and so it's more easily self-documenting, rather than relying on reference to a separate description of the structure; it can include metadata.
 It can include encoding schemas of valid terms and reference external vocabularies via namespaces that point to their full online definitions.

 <format-sample tab="xml"></format-sample>